-MASTER GARDENER PROGRAM
+MASTER GARDENER VOLUNTEER PROGRAM

-A Master Gardener is an individual who has received University of Florida-designed training to become a volunteer educator in the Horticulture Program.
-A Master Gardener educates and provides research-based information to Floridians about gardening, environmental horticulture, and pest management.

-They provide information about planning and maintaining urban, suburban and rural landscapes with an emphasis on environmental stewardship.
+A Master Gardener Volunteer (MGV) is an individual who has received University of Florida-designed training to become a volunteer educator in the Horticulture program.
+A Master Gardener Volunteer educates and provides research-based information to Floridians about gardening, environmental horticulture, and pest management, as well as planning and maintaining urban, suburban and rural landscapes with an emphasis on environmental stewardship.

-In addition, these volunteers assist homeowners with their landscape and garden concerns, staff information booths at special events, give presentations to garden clubs, work with youth groups (4-H, Scouts, public and private school students, etc.), assist with community gardens, and help train and facilitate horticultural activities for the developmentally and physically-challenged as well as senior populations.
+In addition, these volunteers assist homeowners with their landscape and garden concerns, staff information booths at special events, give presentations to garden clubs, work with youth groups (4-H, scouts, public and private school students, etc.), assist with community gardens, and help train and facilitate horticultural activities for the developmentally and physically challenged, as well as senior populations.

 Within a year of their initial training, MGV trainees must provide 75 hours of volunteer service: 25 hours at the main Plant Clinic at the UF/IFAS Extension Sarasota County office; 25 hours in plant propagation efforts at Twin Lakes Park; and 25 hours maintaining demonstration gardens and providing public education and outreach.

 After completing the 75 hours of service, trainees receive the "Master Gardener Volunteer" title.
 To remain active in the program thereafter, MGVs each year must provide 50 hours of volunteer service and obtain 15 continuing education units (CEUs).